nabla-containers/nabla-measurements/README.md

 specifying the `-runtime-root`, which is either `runtime-runc` (in the default case), `runtime-runnc` (in the nabla case), `runtime-kata` (in the kata containers case) or `runtime-runsc` (in the gvisor case).
+During the experiments, we pin all container runtime pids to core 0, to avoid confusing the function trace if a pid were to switch cores.

 We also process the raw traces primarily to eliminate interrupts, which may perform work on behalf of other processes.
-There are two filtering programs, written in C, in the `filters/` directory to aid in removing interrupt-related functions from the raw trace.
+There are three filtering programs, written in C, in the `filters/` directory to aid in removing interrupt-related functions from the raw trace.
+See the README in that directory for more information.
-Occasionally, when encountering many context switches, ftrace seems to mistakenly assign a function call to the wrong pid.
-The program `filters/filter-errors.c` is used to identify and remove these lines.

 Once filtering and processing is complete, a list of the unique functions called should appear in `OUTPUT_DIR/trace.list`.
 Counting